-- 1) Conditioning; Condition the tape before testing by winding from BOT to EOT, and back to BOT; - 2) Position of tape for measurement: The cartridge shall be held with reference plane B vertical and the cartridge door on top and in the open position.
-The tape shall remain stationary at the selected point; - 3) Characteristics of the test rod: The form and dimensions of the test rod are given in figure 14.
+- a) Conditioning: The tape shall be conditioned before testing by winding from BOT to EOT and back to BOT; - b) Position of tape for measurement: The cartridge shall be held with reference plane B vertical and the cartridge door on top and in the open position.
+The tape shall remain stationary at the selected point; - c) Characteristics of the test rod: The form and dimensions of the test rod are given in figure 15.
 The weight of the test rod shall be 0.5 oz (14 g).
-The center of gravity shall be within 0.005 in (0.13 mm) of the center of notch; - 4) Position of the test rod: The slot of the test rod shall be centered over the point along the free tape path length at which the head would be located if the cartridge were mounted in a drive.
+The center of gravity shall be within 0.005 in (0.13 mm) of the center of notch; - d) Position of the test rod: The slot of the test rod shall be centered over the point along the free tape path length at which the head would be located if the cartridge were mounted in a drive.